Monitoring Public Behavior During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling: Discussion

-A related observation is that we find little association between contacts to family members and the epidemic activity despite the Christmas holidays in the period covered by the analyses.
-This behavior could be explained by (a) other fine-grained behavioral adjustments not captured by our survey data such as testing, prior isolation or simply by (b) the relatively small size of family gatherings that limit potential super-spreading events.
-Our inability to distinguish above, however, suggests that there are multiple possibilities of improving the measures used for monitoring public behavior.
+Our inability to predict the rise of COVID-19 related hospitalizations prior to the lockdown's announcement suggests that there are multiple possibilities of improving the measures used for monitoring public behavior during an epidemic.
 When knowledge has been gathered about the main pathways of transmission, researchers and authorities can more directly ask questions about social interactions in situations that enhances or inhibits transmission risk.
-In the context of social contact during the COVID-19 pandemic, for example, it would be relevant to know whether the contact occurred inside or outside.
+During the COVID-19 pandemic, for example, it would be relevant to know whether the contact occurred inside or outside, especially as temperatures drop and individuals adjust their behaviour.
+Moreover, we know now about the importance of transmission in children and young adults below 18, which could not be included in the study.
+We believe that the lack of contextual information and representativeness limits the usefulness of our data set to predict the onset of the second wave of COVID-19 infections. (see Supplementary Fig.~\ref{sfig:overview}).

 In summary, the present analysis has provided proof-of-concept regarding the usefulness of survey data as public policy tool for monitoring compliance with the announcement and implementation of lockdowns.
-While the analyses we present are narrowly focused on a single lockdown, they support WHO's recommendation to integrate social science methods such as surveys into pandemic surveillance and management.
+Even though, the analyses we present are narrowly focused on a single lockdown, they provide evidence in support for the WHO's recommendation to integrate social science methods such as surveys into pandemic surveillance and management.